brodgon/SENSSE/docs/technical_details.md

 Structurally, the encoder is composed of a sequence of residual convolutional blocks.
 Each block contains two 3×3 convolutional layers followed by batch normalization and ReLU activations, together with identity skip connections that facilitate gradient propagation and improve training stability.
 After each residual block, a max-pooling operation reduces the spatial resolution while increasing the receptive field, enabling the network to progressively capture increasingly abstract representations.

-Formally, given an input image $x \in \mathbb{R}^{H \times W \times K}$, where \(K\) corresponds to the number of input slices, the encoder generates a hierarchy of multi-scale feature maps $F^1, F^2, \ldots, F^L$, with progressively reduced spatial resolution and increased semantic complexity.
+Formally, given an input image $x \in \mathbb{R}^{H \times W \times K}$, where $K$ corresponds to the number of input slices, the encoder generates a hierarchy of multi-scale feature maps $F^1, F^2, \ldots, F^L$, with progressively reduced spatial resolution and increased semantic complexity.
 Early feature maps primarily encode local image characteristics such as edges, textures, and fine anatomical details, whereas deeper representations capture larger anatomical structures and contextual relationships.

 These feature maps are subsequently used in two ways.
 First, the deepest representation is forwarded to the bottleneck and decoder branches.
 Second, intermediate feature maps are preserved through skip connections and later integrated into the decoders using attention-gated fusion mechanisms.
 By sharing encoder representations across both tasks, SENSSE encourages the learning of complementary anatomical and intensity-based features that support simultaneous image synthesis and segmentation.